 - BOSpulse features a powerful and efficient user interface.

 - BOSpulse performs API 618 and API 674 compliance assessments.

 - BOSpulse can perform coupled fluid-structure analyses.

-- BOSpulse supports scenarios and parameter studies.
+- BOSpulse supports scenarios and multi-dimensional parameter studies.

 - BOSpulse provides an integrated steady state solver.